 Configure USB Permissions

 Arduino boards connect via USB serial ports, which require your user account to be a member of the dialout group.
 Without this permission, the IDE cannot upload sketches to your board.
-Therefore, to resolve this, run the included helper script to add your user to the required group:
+Run the included helper script to add your user to the required group:

 sudo arduino-add-groups